Mahalakshmi Temple, Kolhapur

-Mahalakshmi Temple (also known as Ambabai Mandir) is an important Hindu temple dedicated to Goddess Mahalakshmi, who is worshipped by locals as Ambabai.
-Goddess Mahalakshmi Ambabai is the consort of Lord Vishnu and it is customary among Hindus to visit Tirumala Venkateswara Temple, Kolhapur Mahalakshmi Temple and Padmavathi Temple as a yatra (pilgrimage).
-It is believed that visiting these temples as a pilgrimage helps achieve moksha (salvation).
+Mahalakshmi Temple (also known as Ambabai Mandir) is dedicated to Goddess Mahalakshmi.
+According to Hinduism, Goddess Mahalakshmi is the consort of Maha Vishnu and it is customary among Hindus to visit Tirumala Venkateswara Temple, Kolhapur Mahalakshmi Temple and Padmavathi Temple as a yatra (pilgrimage).
+It is believed by Hindus that visiting these temples as a pilgrimage helps achieve moksha (salvation).
+It is also believed by Hindus that Mahalakshmi had appeared here to kill demon Kolhasur.
+It is considered one of the three and a half Shaktipeetha's in the Shakta tradition.